-The income derived from the sale of elephant products by the National Parks Board of South Africa flows directly into it's conservation budget out of which, among other activities, the protection of elephants is funded.
-Between 1985 and 1989 sales of elephant products yielded US\$ 1,4 million per year (Table 11).
+The income derived from the sale of elephant products by the National Parks Board of South Africa flows directly into its conservation budget out of which, among other activities, the protection of elephants is funded.
+Between 1985 and 1989 sales of elephant products (including ivory) yielded USD 1,4 million per year (Table 11).
 The motivation for the cull, however, is elephant population control and not economic benefit.
-Nevertheless, with a recurrent expenditure of US\$ 2,9 million per annum (Table 21) on Park security and maintenance of the wildlife estate (excluding tourism infrastructure) the contribution of the elephant cull to the economy of the Park is evident.
-The utilisation of the products of the elephant cull represents, therefore, an example of a sustained use of a natural resource for the benefit of the resource itself and for the people of South Africa.
-Such a national benefit can only contribute towards the long-term survival of the Kruger National Park and it's elephant population in the face of enormous competing demands for land and resources by a growing, and politically emancipated human population (e.g. Khan, 1990).
+Nevertheless, with a recurrent expenditure of USD 2,9 million per annum (Table 21) on park security and maintenance of the wildlife estate (excluding tourism infrastructure) the contribution of the elephant cull to the economy of the park is evident.
+The utilisation of the products of the benefit of the resource itself and for the people of South Africa.
+Such a national benefit can only contribute towards the long-term survival of the Kruger National Park and its elephant population in the face of enormous competing demands for land and resources by a growing, and politically emancipated human population (e.g. Khan 1990, ANC 1994).

-It has been argued on economic grounds, that to establish a controlled trade in elephant products, however small, on a sustainable yield basis will in the long term do more to ensure the survival of the African elephant than the present ban on trade (Simmons & Kreuter, 1989; Barbier and Swanson, 1990; Barbier, Burgess, Swanson & Pearce, 1990).
-The South African proposal allows for a pilot project and a testing of this hypothesis and the technology to control the trade under controlled conditions.
-It is an opportunity which could be used to develop the technology for much wider application in Africa.
+It has been argued on economic grounds, that to establish a controlled trade in elephant products, however small, on a sustainable yield basis will in the long term do more to ensure the survival of the African elephant than the present ban on trade (Simmons & Kreuter 1989; Barbier and Swanson 1990; Barbier, Burgess, Swanson & Pearce 1990).
+The South African proposal allows for a pilot project and a testing of this hypothesis and the technology to control the trade.
+It is an opportunity which could be used to develop procedures for much wider application in Africa.